MoritzLaurer/less-annotating-with-bert-nli/README.md

 This is the replication code for the paper "Less Annotating, More Classifying:
 Addressing the Data Scarcity Issue of Supervised Machine Learning with Deep Transfer Learning and BERT-NLI".

 This repository contains the full code and data for reproducing the paper.
-An earlier pre-print version of the paper is available [here](https://osf.io/wqc86/) and an improved version has been accepted in the journal [Political Analysis](https://www.cambridge.org/core/journals/political-analysis).
-The final paper will be linked as soon as it is available on the journal website.
+The paper was published in the journal Political Analysis and the final version is available on the journal website [here](https://www.cambridge.org/core/journals/political-analysis/article/less-annotating-more-classifying-addressing-the-data-scarcity-issue-of-supervised-machine-learning-with-deep-transfer-learning-and-bertnli/05BB05555241762889825B080E097C27).

 We also provide an easy-to-use Google Colab notebook for testing BERT-NLI with free access to a GPU.
 We invite anyone to run and copy this notebook and to train their own BERT-NLI model